strontic/strontic.github.io/xcyclopedia/library/acledit.dll-4A2E04302B180C7C6F42ACC015DA5E59.md

 ## Possible Misuse

 *The following table contains possible examples of `acledit.dll` being misused.
-While `acledit.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `acledit.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --